CpaterCodes/CV/README.md

 data from questionnaires into microsoft excel and subsequently setting up the spreadsheets to graph the data and perform tests of statistical significance.

-(Currently studying with Makers academy, so no coding related work experience yet).
+(Currently jobhunting with Makers academy, so no coding related work experience yet).

 ## Pursuits in my spare time